Notice Period Rules in India 2026: Complete Legal Guide for Employers & Employees

 What is a Notice Period in India?

 A notice period is the number of days between the employee’s resignation and the last working day.
+It helps both the company and the employee to complete pending work and plan the next steps.

 For example: